17 Heat Press Tips And Tricks

 2. Pre-Press Your T-Shirts

-The heat press pre-press!
-It can be easily forgotten, but it’s an essential part of getting a perfect transfer.
-This simply means pressing a garment on its own first, without the transfer.
-This removes moisture and wrinkles, and it primes the fabric to receive the heat transfer.
-You only need to do it for 2-3 seconds, or perhaps a little longer if you’re in a humid climate.
-If you want more info, read these 6 reasons why you should pre-heat your t-shirts.
+This removes moisture and wrinkles, and primes the fabric to receive the transfer.
+You only need to close the press for 2 or 3 seconds, or sometimes a little longer if you’re in a humid climate.
+For more info, see these 6 reasons why you should pre-heat your t-shirts.

 3. Placing The Transfer On Straight

 Most heat presses actually come with a free Teflon sheet, but if yours didn’t, it’s a good idea to order some.
-However, parchment paper is just as good.
-It does the same job.
-We end up using parchment paper quite often!
-And, if you don’t have either, use a thin kitchen towel in the meantime.
+Alternatives to Teflon sheet can be parchment or baking paper or a tea towel.

 5. A Lower Teflon Sheet